feathersui/feathersui-starling/documentation/help/markdown/features.md

 -   Hardware-accelerated graphics.

--   Target iOS, Android, Windows and Mac OS X.
+-   Target iOS, Android, Windows and macOS.

 -   Built on top of Starling Framework and Adobe AIR.